adangel/scratchpad/pmd-issue-2564/README.md

 mvn site
 ```

 The site will be generated as `target/site/index.html`.
+The pmd report is at `target/site/pmd.html`.
+There is one violation expected in "ExampleTest.cls" (so the report must not be empty!).